lehmann7/marky/md/marky.md

 #### Output {-}
 > Text with {{BB.upper("blue")}} and {{RR.lower("RED")}}.

+## Markdown Include

+Often when writing markdown for `html` and `pdf` documents, certain paragraphs need to be duplicated, or rendered with other parameters. `marky supports` including other documents via `___(file)`the output needs to be tweaked accordingly.
+`marky` supports format specific tweaking by injecting raw `html` or `tex` code into Markdown using format codes.

 # Meta Data in Front Matter

 Meta data is annotated in the front matter of a Markdown text document.
 The front matter must start in the first line with `---` and precedes all other text being fenced by `---`.
 The meta data is in `yaml` format.
 The `yaml` block is parsed using `python-pyyaml`.
 All meta